AAslan94/pyenlight/README.md

 ### Known Limitations and Implementation Notes

 1. **Single-master alignment**
-   Automatic optical-uplink alignment (if selected with 'budget_run' = True) is implemented only for one master node.
+   Automatic optical-uplink alignment with `budget_run=True` is implemented only for one master node.

 2. **Binary PHY availability in energy-layer MAC integration**
    The current energy workflow thresholds SNR to produce binary PHY success values.
 A smooth BER-to-PDR mapping would provide a more physical transition.

 3. **Configuration schema is not formally validated**
    The design dictionary relies on runtime parsing and array-shape checks.
-A typed schema would improve error reporting.

 4. **Idealized battery model**
    Battery aging, self-discharge, maximum charge state, and nonlinear discharge behavior are not modeled.